ceri-num/uv-cdaw/FrontEnd/JS/asynchronous.md

 ```
 > ❓ Do not forget that you can split your code into reusable function!
 For example, one for retrieving the GitHub username.

-Remember, anyway, that : **Promise handling is always asynchronous**
+Remember, anyway, that : **Promise handling is always asynchronous!** Even if a `.then` wait the previous `.then` to finish, all the rest of your code is still running!

 ## Micro-managing the synchronicity